samareshmaiti/spring-boot-tasks/README.md

-This assignment is to use lombok in spring boot
+This assignment is to make test cases and to test whether the test cases are proper or not.